atticus-lv/RenderNode/docs/NodeScripts.md

 <!-- div:right-panel -->

-> This node allow you to execute a single line script or a internal python file before rendeing.
+> This node allow you to execute a single line script or a internal python file before rendeing.<br>You can use it to change any properties that current nodes can not access
 >
-> You can use it to change any properties that current nodes can not access

 <!-- panels:end -->